JorisCaze/SG-EOS_Calibration/README.md

 |:-----------:|:-----------------------------:|:-----------------------------:|:--------------------------------:|
 |      DM     |               x               |                               |                 x                |
 |     LSM     |               x               |               x               |                 x                |

+In case of a new liquid/vapor calibration, useful experimental data can be found in the [NIST website](https://webbook.nist.gov/chemistry/fluid).

 ### Shock wave calibration